Frequently Asked Questions

 - Connect with professors

 2. Who is eligible for Accessibility Services?

-Students who have physical or mental impairments which substantially limit one or more life activities (e.g. communication, mobility, learning, etc.) in an academic setting, and have a record of such an impairment, or are regarded as having such an impairment.
+Any student who has a physical or mental impairment which substantially limit one or more life activities (e.g. communication, mobility, learning, etc.) in an academic setting, and have a record of such an impairment, or are regarded as having such an impairment.

-Temporary disabilities: Students with temporary disabilities due to injury may request short-term accommodations through the Accessibility Center.
+Temporary impairments: Students with temporary impairments due to injury may request short-term accommodations through the Accessibility Center.
 Short-term accommodations are generally provided for a reasonable time period based upon anticipated recovery dates from injuries such as broken arms, broken legs, concussions, or similar injuries.

 Temporary accommodations could include, but are not limited to, additional passing time between classes, scribes for tests and homework, and excused absence notices for missing class due to surgery or hospitalization.

 3. What accommodations do you offer?

 We work to provide the accommodation plan based on the documented needs of the individual and work with the student at the intake meeting to come up with the most appropriate plan for that student.
 Some general areas of service we provide are: